Georg Christoph Lichtenberg: Other works

 As a satirist, Lichtenberg takes high rank among the German writers of the 18th century.
 His biting wit involved him in many controversies with well-known contemporaries, such as the Swiss physiognomist Johann Kaspar Lavater whose science of physiognomy he ridiculed, and Johann Heinrich Voss, whose views on Greek pronunciation called forth a powerful satire, Über die Pronunciation der Schöpse des alten Griechenlandes.
 For Laurence Sterne's wit on the bigotry of the clergy, in his novel Tristram Shandy, Lichtenberg condemned him as a scandalum ecclesiae (a scandal for the Church).

 In 1777, Lichtenberg opposed the apparent misrepresentation of science by Jacob Philadelphia.
 Lichtenberg considered him to be a magician, not a physicist, and created a satirical poster that was intended to prevent Philadelphia from performing his exhibition in Göttingen.
 The placard, called “Lichtenberg's Avertissement,” described extravagant and miraculous tricks that were to be performed.
 As a result, Philadelphia left the city without a performance.

 Based on his visits to England, his Briefe aus England, with admirable descriptions of David Garrick's acting, are the most attractive of his writings published during his lifetime.

 From 1778 onward, Lichtenberg published the Göttinger Taschen Calender and contributed to the Göttingisches Magazin der Wissenschaften und Literatur, which he edited for three years (1780–1782) with J. G. A. Forster.
 The Göttinger Taschen Calender, beside being a usual Calendar for everyday usage, contained not only short writings on natural phenomena and new scientific discoveries (which would be termed popular science today), but also essays in which he contested quackery and superstition.
 It also contained attacks on the “Sturm und Drang” writers.
 In the spirit of the Age of Enlightenment, he strove to educate the common people to use logic, wit and the power of their own senses.

-In 1784 he took over the publication of the textbook Anfangsgründe der Naturlehre ("Foundations of the Natural Sciences") from his friend and colleague Johann Christian Erxleben upon his premature death in 1777.
+In 1784, he took over the publication of the textbook Anfangsgründe der Naturlehre ("Foundations of the Natural Sciences") from his friend and colleague Johann Christian Erxleben upon his premature death in 1777.
 Until 1794, three further editions followed, which for many years, remained the standard textbook for physics in German.

-From 1794 to 1799 he published an Ausführliche Erklärung der Hogarthischen Kupferstiche, in which he described the satirical details in William Hogarth's prints.
+From 1794 to 1799, he published an Ausführliche Erklärung der Hogarthischen Kupferstiche, in which he described the satirical details in William Hogarth's prints.

 Legacy

+Lichtenberg's notebooks later garnered him a reputation among many notable German-speaking thinkers and it is for these that he is today mainly remembered.
+Arthur Schopenhauer admired Lichtenberg greatly for what he had written in his notebooks.
+He called him one of those who "think ... for their own instruction", who are "genuine 'thinkers for themselves' in both senses of the words".
+Ludwig Wittgenstein wrote that "Lichtenberg’s wit is the flame that can burn on a pure candle only" and Johann Wolfgang von Goethe favourably remarked that "We can use Lichtenberg's writings as the most marvelous divining-rod; where he makes a joke, a problem lies hidden".